 This setup creates the initial list of questions in your form.
 Now let's configure the subquestions in the second parameters tab.

-Set up the subquestions in the parameters sheet (tab 2)
+Set up subquestions in "Parameters" (tab 2)

 The parameters sheet should list all potential combinations of values for your primary question and its subquestions.